-The teenager, in a sworn affidavit, claims her father, Mohamed Bary, 47, was pressured by the mosque the family attends in Ohio to "deal with the situation."
-In the court filing, Rifqa Bary stated her father said, "If you have this Jesus in your heart, you are dead to me!"
-The teenager claims her father added, "I will kill you!"
+In an earlier court filing, Rifqa Bary alleged that her father said, "If you have this Jesus in your heart, you are dead to me."
+The teenager claims her father added, "I will kill you."

-Mohamed Bary told CNN a lot of false information has been given and "we wouldn't do her harm."
-He knew his daughter was involved with Christian organizations.
+"We wouldn't do her harm," he said, saying he knew his daughter was involved with Christian organizations.

-"I have no problem with her practicing any faith," he said, but Bary admitted he would have preferred his daughter to practice the Muslim faith first.
+"I have no problem with her practicing any faith," Bary said, but acknowledged that he prefers that she practice Islam.